Environmental Impact of Renewable Energy Technologies

 A ground source heat pump recovers heat from the ground and transfers it into buildings to provide very efficient heating.
 There is no environmental impact at all because a ground source heat pump installation provides an invisible heating system with no emissions of carbon (or any other gas at all) on site.
 A ground source heat pump uses a small amount of electricity to transfer a large amount of heat into a building.
 If the electricity is generated from a fossil fuel source then there will be CO2 emissions at the power station.
 As the grid is decarbonised this small element will also decrease.

 Interseasonal Heat Transfer

 Interseasonal Heat Transfer is an integration of renewable heat technologies that captures solar energy in summer, stores it in the ground in ThermalBanks over the autumn and delivers it to buildings in winter to provide very efficient heating.
 IHT uses ground source heat pumps to provide invisible heating systems.
 It also uses asphalt solar collectors to generate heat in the summer to charge ThermalBanks with solar energy so that its GSHPs can providing heating more efficiently than an unassisted ground source heat pump in winter.

-It is now possible to chose a very efficient system for providing renewable heating – and renewable cooling – with no adverse environmental impact.
+It is now possible to chose a very efficient heating system for providing renewable heating – and renewable cooling – with no adverse environmental impact.